 Editor's note: The recommendation depends on the final MCC evaluation in clause 7.2.3, including details on scope of the recommendation (6G specifications only or including specifications created in previous releases).

+3GPP shall strive to implement the header / page-number fix for 5G and 6G specifications.
+Application to earlier generations is not foreseen at this stage.
+The exact start point and any phasing within 5G + 6G is left to MCC.

 8.2.5 Split large specifications into smaller

 This solution (Solution #25 in Table 4.2-2) splits large specifications into smaller parts.
 This solution is recommended as one way to allow fast opening of the specifications.
 In practice, whether and how a specification is split should be evaluated on a case by case basis, taking into account some related factors, e.g., navigability.

+NOTE: Splitting is a bad solution and should be avoided whenever possible.
+It introduces drawbacks (decreased locality of content, harder maintenance, harder navigability and search across the split, fragmentation of cross-references).
+It is therefore recommended to first deploy the other recommendations in clause 8.2 (in particular 8.2.1, 8.2.3 and 8.2.6) and to re-evaluate the need for splitting only after operational experience with those recommendations.

 8.2.6 Limit the number of supported figure formats with storage of figure source files

 Solutions 18 and 19 recommend MSC-gen, plantUML, Mermaid as preferred tools for producing SVG files, while other editors (e.g. draw.io, diagrams.net, Inkscape, etc.) may deliver the same results.
 SVGs shall not have dependencies on external fonts other than "Arial" and "Times New Roman".